smorad/um_cisc_7026/lecture_10_generative_models.typ

   - ...

 ==
-Let us think about the objective function #pause
+Let us think about the objective function for a generative model #pause
 - We have the dataset distribution $P_bold(X) (bold(x))$ #pause
 - We have a model that outputs a distribution $p (bold(x); bold(theta))$ #pause
 - Output distribution must match the dataset distribution  #pause

-*Question:* What is our objective? #pause
+*Question:* What is our objective? #pause *Hint:* Two distributions #pause

 $ argmin_(bold(theta)) space KL(P_bold(X) (bold(x)), p(bold(x); bold(theta))) $ #pause